kddubey/cappr/docs/source/local_setup.rst

 IDE settings
 ------------

-For VS Code, you should be prompted to install a few extensions if you don't already have them.
+For VS Code, you should be prompted to install a few extensions (if you don't already have them) when you first launch this workspace.

 For other IDEs, set Python formatting to `black <https://github.com/psf/black>`_, and set the vertical line ruler to 88.